johnjung/design_after_the_end_of_the_world/README.md

 1. Choose a name for the fictional organization and website.
 [Check to be sure an appropriate domain name is available.](https://www.domain.com)
 2. Design a wordmark for the organization.
 3. Design site templates.
-4. Write copy for the site: e.g., pages about the organization.
+4. Write copy for the site itself: e.g., pages about the organization.

 ### Step 3: Web development